Western Illinois University: Macomb Campus

 - Management (MGT 349 and 490) 6 s.h.

 Bachelor of Arts

-Instead of the Business Core, the BA major must satisfy the University General Education and College of Arts and Sciences Curriculum.
+Instead of the Business Core, the BA major must satisfy the University General Education Curriculum.
 The College of Arts and Sciences Curriculum requires more hours in Natural Sciences and Mathematics, Social Sciences, and Humanities than does the University General Education.